DVM - FOUNDER

 Having an extensive family in Kerrville, they moved back home in 2009 where she continued practicing at a small animal clinic.
 In February 2011, Dr. Priour rejoined our practice working part time, since she missed working with the Traveling Tails team and their great clientele.
 Dr. Priour’s interests in veterinary medicine include: internal medicine, soft tissue surgery, and cytology.
 She shares her home with two adorable cats: Scarlett and Pikachu.
 Her hobbies include: camping, fishing, hunting, working out and cooking.

-Dr. Sanders was raised in San Antonio and graduated from Incarnate Word High School (1990) and the University of the Incarnate Word (BS Biology-1995), and obtained a Post Baccalaureate in Medical Technology from the University of Health Sciences (1999).
-She knew at an early age that medical science and animals were her passions, and that veterinary medicine was her calling.
+Dr. Teresa Sanders was raised in San Antonio and graduated from Incarnate Word High School (1990) and the University of the Incarnate Word (BS Biology-1995).
+She obtained a Post Baccalaureate in Medical Technology from the University of Health Sciences (1999).
+She knew at an early age that medical science and animals were her passions and that veterinary medicine was her calling.
 She obtained her veterinary degree from Colorado State University in 2004.

-After graduation, she practiced in Colorado and Arizona, working in both private practice and some of the largest and most progressive animal shelters in both states, including the Arizona Humane Society and the Denver Dumb Friends League.
+After graduation, she practiced in Colorado and Arizona, working in both private practice and some of the largest and most progressive animal shelters in both states, including the Arizona Humane Society and the Denver Dumb Friends League (a local animal shelter).
 In 2012, she returned to San Antonio to be closer to family.

 Dr. Sanders feels the best part of being a veterinarian is getting to know every patient and owner personally, and helping her patients live their best lives.